SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 index B+-trees.
 The first parameter, **page-size** , indicates the size, in bytes, of each cache page.
 The second parameter, **cache-size** , suggests to SQLite how many pages are available for the cache.
 Total cache size is the product of these two parameter settings.
-The cache memory is not pre- allocated, so short/small runs will not necessarily make use of this space.
-Generally speaking, a greater number of cache pages will benefit query time, as SQLite can keep necessary meta- data in memory.
+The cache memory is not preallocated, so short/small runs will not necessarily make use of this space.
+Generally speaking, a greater number of cache pages will benefit query time, as SQLite can keep necessary meta-data in memory.
 However, some documented situations have shown improved performance from decreasing cache pages to increase memory locality.
 This is of greater concern when dealing with file-based databases, versus in-memory.
 The size of each page, however, may be important whether